airpair/expressjs-and-passportjs-sessions-deep-dive/post.md

       app.use(app.router);
     });

-The syntax is a bit misleading I think...
+The syntax is a bit misleading I think ...

 The first thing to conceptually get your head around is that even though you configure `express.session()` and`passport.session()`, there is really only one session, which is managed by Express.
 Passport merely piggy backs off the ExpressJS session to store data for authenticated users.

-Let's take a look.
+Let's take a look how:

 ### 1.2 ExpressJS Sessions `req.session`